arjunvynipadath/docs/RDS_README.txt

        in-order datagram delivery between sockets over	a  variety  of	trans‐ ports.

-       Currently,  RDS	can be transported over Infiniband, and loopback.
-RDS over TCP is disabled, but will be re-enabled in the near future.
+       Currently,  RDS	can be transported over Infiniband, and loopback. iWARP bcopy is supported, but not RDMA operations.

        RDS uses standard AF_INET addresses as described in ip(7)  to  identify end points.